1stage/Aquarius-MX/src/rom/v2-0/README.md

 ---
 ## DEBUG
-Enable the built-in Aquarius MX debugger
+Activate machine language debugger
 ### FORMAT:
  - DEBUG
-   - Action: Pauses current program and activates the debugger.
+   - Action: Pauses current program and activates the debugger (if one is installed).
-     - Debugger has a full onscreen menu within the debugger to aid in navigation.
-     - While DEBUG can be called from within a BASIC program, it is geared towards Z80 machine code.
+     - At startup, no debugger is installed: A message is displayed and control immediately returns to BASIC.
 ### EXAMPLES:
 ` DEBUG `
-> Activates the Aquarius MX debugger from immediate mode.

-` 10 ON ERROR GOTO 50 `

-` 20 NEXT `

-` 50 DEBUG `
-> Set error trap line number to 50, cause a Next without For error, go into DEBUG mode.
+> Displays message "Debugger not installed" and returns to BASIC prompt.

 ---
 ## DEC